In a number of states, we hear a rallying cry for deer hunts to be implemented to reduce the devastating effects of Lyme disease.

 Bottom line: You don’t need to be a scientist to understand that killing one host of a multi-host disease is an exercise in futility.

 If one were to really try to exterminate Lyme disease by focusing on the tick’s hosts, that would mean killing most mice, chipmunks, squirrels, raccoons, skunks, rabbits, popular songbirds, and even lizards—a costly, unachievable, socially unacceptable proposition.

-Another reason deer hunts don't help reduce the disease is timing.
-The regular hunting season occurs in November to January when many of the ticks have already dropped off the deer to lay eggs, so killing deer at this time of year has little impact on the tick's reproductive cycle.
+Another reason deer hunts don’t help reduce the disease is timing.
+The regular hunting season occurs in November to January when many of the ticks have already dropped off the deer to lay eggs, so killing some deer has little impact on the tick’s reproductive cycle.

 New scientific research shows that Lyme disease incidence, and human health risks, are affected more by the abundance of the larval tick’s host (white-footed mice and chipmunks) and the food resource those small hosts rely on (acorns) than by the abundance of deer.

 One proven way to reduce tick numbers is the 4-Poster bait box system.
 It attracts deer to corn bait stations where a tick-killing product is applied to the deer’s neck and shoulders.
 In essence, this device uses deer to kill ticks and has shown dramatic reductions in tick numbers in areas where it has been used.
 The 4-Poster bait box is commercially available in the United States, but using and maintaining it requires a special license.
 For more information, see: http://www.liebertonline.com/toc/vbz/9/4.

 Homeowners can use Damminix Tick Tubes—tubes filled with permethrin-treated cotton balls which mice use for nesting material.
 This kills the ticks in their early larval stage when they attach to mice as their first host.
 Damminix tubes are an effective approach to reducing ticks and are commercially available at garden or hardware stores or the internet.